supermeap123/SplinterTreev4/README.md

 claude what is the meaning of life? gemini analyze this image [attached image] grok tell me a joke
+[Send a message with only an image attachment for automatic analysis] [Send a message with only a .txt file attachment for automatic processing]

 # Setting a custom system prompt
 !set_system_prompt Claude-3 "You are {MODEL_ID}, an expert in science communication.
 You're chatting with {USERNAME} in {SERVER_NAME}'s {CHANNEL_NAME} channel at {TIME} {TZ}."